GabeThatGuy/checkhdr/README.md

 2. Check that you included the file extension when running the script.

 If you've tried and ensured that your filename and working directory are correct, have a look at the to-do section as well as the issues tab to see if the problem you're having was already reported or is being worked on.
 If not, go ahead and open up an issue report in the issues tab.

+## Running on Windows
+If you want to run the script on Windows, you'll have to run the script from within Windows Subsystem for Linux (WSL).
+You can find instructions for how to set this up [here.](https://learn.microsoft.com/en-us/windows/wsl/install)
+Once you've installed and got WSL working properly, you can run the script within WSL.